FOLLOW: 79 93 mustang , fox body , brakes

-The brake system on Fox Body Mustangs were adequate for their factory setups, but as we all know, these cars did not stay stock for long.
+The brake system on Fox Body Mustangs was adequate for their factory setups, but as we all know, these cars did not stay stock for long.
 Throughout the 80s and 90s, Fox Body owners quickly learned the potential of the 1979-1993 Mustang and wasted no time adding more power.
-The 5.0 pushrod engine was a perfect platform for adding heads, cams, and other bolt ons to make the Fox a force to be reckoned with both on and off the track.
+The 5.0 pushrod engine was a perfect platform for adding heads, cams, and other bolt-ons to make the Fox a force to be reckoned with both on and off the track.

 When increasing the Fox Body’s stock horsepower numbers, the factory brake system will need to be upgraded as well.
 There are a few different ways you can do this with the most popular methods being a Fox Body 5 lug kit or swapping over to a disc brake conversion kit.
 If you are converting your drum brakes to a disc brake setup, you will need to upgrade your master cylinder to handle the fluid volume change.